MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

  :::image type="content" source="../../assets/images/tdp/usage-intensity.png" alt-text="Intensity":::

-* % of 5+ Days Usage - The % of Active Users that have opened/used the app more than 5 days in the last RL30 (Rolling 30 day) period.
+* **% of 5+ Days Usage** - The % of Active Users that have opened/used the app more than 5 days in the last RL30 (Rolling 30 day) period.
-* Median Days Used per Month - The median numbers of days in which your app was opened in the last RL30 (Rolling 30 day) period.
+* **Median Days Used per Month** - The median numbers of days in which your app was opened in the last RL30 (Rolling 30 day) period.
-* DAU/MAU - The ratio of the average number of unique users or tenants who used your app on each day divided by the Monthly Active Users for the selected R30 time period.
-It provides information on stickiness of user engagement with your app
+* **DAU/MAU** - The ratio of the average number of unique users or tenants who used your app on each day divided by the Monthly Active Users for the selected R30 time period.
+It provides information on stickiness of user engagement with your app.

 ### App dashboard